 A veteran character actress whose brilliantly shrill portrayal of George Costanza's mother turned Seinfeld's family chaos into comedic gold.

-Estelle Harris didn't find fame until her sixties, but she made up for lost time with a performance that became instantly etched into the television landscape.
-Born in New York City, she worked for years as a saleswoman and raised a family before pursuing acting in community theater.
-Her big break came with a single, unforgettable role: Estelle Costanza, the perpetually exasperated, voice-cracking mother of the hapless George on 'Seinfeld.'
-With just a few lines per episode, she created a perfect archetype of overbearing, guilt-wielding parenthood, her every shriek of 'George!' a symphony of comic anxiety.
-This success opened doors to a prolific second act in voice acting, most notably as the eternally patient Mrs. Potato Head in the 'Toy Story' films.
-Harris proved that a sharp eye for character and impeccable timing could make you a household name at any age, delivering laughs that were as loud as her signature line readings.
+Estelle Harris created Estelle Costanza, the perpetually exasperated mother of George on 'Seinfeld,' with a voice-cracking shriek of 'George!' that became a comic archetype.
+Born in New York City in 1928, she worked as a saleswoman and raised a family before pursuing acting in community theater.
+She did not find fame until her sixties.
+With just a few lines per episode, she perfected overbearing, guilt-wielding parenthood.
+This success opened doors to voice acting, most notably as Mrs. Potato Head in the 'Toy Story' films.
+Harris proved that sharp character work and impeccable timing could make an actress unforgettable at any age.
+She died in 2022.

 1928–1945